Stiliyan Petrov: Celtic

 Petrov was signed in the summer of 1999 by John Barnes for a fee of £2.8 million.
 The teenager featured prominently in a season where he won the League Cup with Celtic, his second major honour and the first of many with Celtic.
 Despite the happy end to the season Petrov had a very hard time starting with the club.
 He was homesick and lonely at the start, and could not speak English.
 This was made worse by the manager playing him out of position at right back.
 Eventually, he improved his English by working in a friend's burger van.
 This hard work and determination to fit in showed in his performances for the club.

 After a good first season with Celtic he enjoyed a brilliant second season under Martin O'Neill's treble winning side, becoming a regular scorer netting 7 league goals in 28 appearances, one of which was in Celtic's 6–2 victory over Rangers.
 He also became the first foreign player to win the SPFA Young Player of the Year award.
 However he missed the end of the season after breaking his leg in a league game against St Johnstone and missed both the Scottish League Cup and Scottish Cup finals as a result.

 The following season, 2001–02, Petrov made his return from injury against Dunfermline Athletic in September, and then really came into form for Celtic, being described as a dynamic, hardworking box-to-box midfielder, and winning his second SPL medal.
+He was shortlisted SPFA Player of the Year in 2002.

 In his fourth season with Celtic, Petrov continued his good form and was being linked to some of the top clubs in Europe but after protracted contract talks he eventually agreed a new deal with Celtic.
 This was his highest ever goalscoring season, netting 14 in 50 appearances.
-He also got to the only European final of his career, getting a runner's up medal in the Uefa Cup.
+He also got to the only European final of his career, getting a runner's up medal in the UEFA Cup.